agmonika75/MachineLearning-Project/README.md

 # **Machine Learning Projects**
-This section has cool machine learning projects that newcomers in the domain of machine learning should try.
+This section has cool machine learning projects that new comers in the domain of machine learning should try.
 These are basic machine learning projects that you can learn quickly.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------